pkiraly/pkiraly.github.io/topics.md

 * Adapt MQAF API that it should accept this selector implementation as input parameter (right now the implementations are hard coded)
 * Create a command line interface in QA catalogue which accepts a configuration file describing SHACL-like ruleset

-Research questions (Humanities):
+Research questions (LIS / Humanities):

-* Can the content specific cataloguing rules provided by BL and KBR be transformed to SHACL-like machine readable rules?
-Are there limitations, and if yes: describe their nature?
-What suggestions this research might have to the SHACL community and to the further development of QA catalogue?
+* How can the content specific cataloguing rules provided by BL and KBR be transformed to SHACL-like machine readable rules?
+Are there limitations, and if yes: what is their nature?
+* What suggestions might this research have to the SHACL community and to the further development of QA catalogue?
 * Comparing the results of KBR and QA catalogue approaches, what suggestions this research might have to both parties?

 Potential partners: